Thai Real Estate As An Investment | SunwayEstates

 Recurring taxes

-In 2019 Thai government introduced new Land and Building tax.
-For residential properties it has a ceiling rate of 0.3%, however current - as of 2022 - rates top at 0.1% for the highest price bracket.
+In 2019 Thai government introduced a new Land and Building tax.
+For residential properties, it has a ceiling rate of 0.3%, however, current - as of 2022 - rates top at 0.1% for the highest price bracket.